Highlyhotgames/fast_txtgen_7B/README.md

 	./install

-Need to input password to install CUDA.
-You should see "release 11.7" in cyan color after CUDA install.
+When "checking CUDA Installation" it will display a message "release 11.7" in cyan color.

 After model completes loading, if last line says